 Discover the insight.
 Why does this need exist based on your findings?

-With a clear problem statement, you explore why specific needs exist.
-Then, you figure out how to meet those needs.
-It guides your brainstorming sessions.
-This keeps everyone on track toward innovative solutions.
+With a clear problem statement, you explore why specific needs exist and then you figure out how to meet those needs.

 Frame How Might We Questions

-Let’s say your team deals with poor customer service feedback.
-Then, a HMW question might be: "How might we improve our response time for customers that ask queries so that we can enhance customer satisfaction?"
+Let’s say your team deals with poor customer service feedback, so then, an HMW question might be this: "How might we improve our response time for customers that ask queries so that we can raise levels of customer satisfaction?"
+It’s a great way to pinpoint a problem area to work on and take things from there into a productive creative zone with your team—speaking of which, we’re about to check out the next stage: Ideation.

 Design Thinking Stage 3: Strategies to Ideate the Solution